joncinque/actix-auth-jwt/README.md

 # actix-auth-jwt

-Sample actix-web application for user management using extras for JWT authentication
+Library based on actix-web for user management using JWT for authentication

 NOTE: This repo is currently a work-in-progress, so it is not ready for any production use whatsoever.
-Either way, feel free to reach out with any questions or concerns.
+Either way, feel free to reach out with any questions, concerns, or interest.

 ## Design